 Why Listen To Your Spine?

-At the age of 12, I was diagnosed with a Grade II, S-Curve Scoliosis.
+I’m Jini Patel Thompson, and at the age of 12, I was diagnosed with a Grade II, S-Curve Scoliosis.
 My doctor recommended I wear a brace (like the one to the right), and suggested I do an exercise that consisted of pressing my spine and shoulders into a wall.
 Not surprisingly, that exercise had zero effect.

 I refused the brace however, and continued on with my active life of horse-riding, volleyball, badminton, skiing, etc. By the time I was in my late twenties, I had suffered numerous shoulder, neck and knee injuries that I knew my scoliosis had predisposed me to.

 Having already healed myself of a supposedly incurable gut disease (Crohn’s), I knew it was time to turn my attention to healing my scoliosis and straightening my spine once and for all.
 I set myself the goal of having a perfectly straight spine by age 60.

 I am now 46 and my lower spine is completely straight.